Health & Safety in Construction

 Part 1, Regulation 4 of the Safety Health and Welfare at Work (Construction) Regulations 2013 provides details on the categories of workers that recognise a Safety Awareness Registration Card.
 Construction apprentices registered under the Standards Based Apprenticeship Scheme, and trainees undergoing traineeships in the Construction Industry are also required to have a Safety Awareness Registration Card.

-For further information about the Safe Pass programme, contact your local SOLAS Office.
+For further information about the Safe Pass programme visit the SOLAS website.